spooky-simon/Kinematic-Solver/README.md

   * macpherson stuff is prefixed w/ strut
 * See Naming_Convention for double wishbone points naming convention used in this script
 * code should be somewhat commented... grad descent algorithm partially stolen from wikipedia
-* approach taken from Spinning Thumbs on yt
+* Grad descent approach taken from Spinning Thumbs on yt

 ## How to use
 #### Double Wishbone